fuzzymfx/fuzzymfx.github.io/content/stackit.tech.md

 1. The plugin sends a request to the backend to import data from a particular data source.

-2. The backend then sends a request to the data aggregator to fetch the data and stores the data temporarily in **Kafka**.
-It store the master data in **MongoDB**, and returns the data to the plugin.
+2. The backend then sends a request to the data aggregator to fetch the data, stores it temporarily in `Kafka`, and sends a response to the plugin.

 The main backend can be thought of as a collection of microservices.
 Each microservice is responsible for handling a particular set of APIs.
 The backend is divided into five microservices:-